A Two-Dimensional String Cosmology: Cosmological wavefunction components in string perturbation theory

+Figures \ref{fig:results} and \ref{fig:resultsgenericw} show numerical results in pink dots and the fit (\ref{eq:myfit}) in a solid blue curve.
+The discrepancy between the numerical evaluation of (\ref{eq:4ptfinal}) and the fit (\ref{eq:myfit}) is at most $0.2\%$, but is typically much smaller than that.
+Further discussion of the possible sources of error in our numerical calculation of the regularized four-point cosmological wavefunction component is given in Appendix \ref{sec:details4pt}.

-The wavefunction (\ref{eq:myfit}) is the main result of this paper.
-The fact that the three-point wavefunction (\ref{eq:3ptWavef}) and the four-point wavefunction (\ref{eq:myfit}) take a very simple form is indicative of a dual description in terms of a matrix quantum mechanics, as is the case for the bosonic and type 0B two-dimensional string theories.
-We hope that our result for the cosmological four-point wavefunction (\ref{eq:myfit}) serves to identify the precise dual description of the cosmological background (\ref{eq:wscft}).
+The wavefunction component (\ref{eq:myfit}) is the main result of this paper.
+The fact that the three-point component (\ref{eq:3ptWavef}) and the four-point component (\ref{eq:myfit}) of the cosmological wavefunction take a very simple form is indicative of a dual description in terms of a matrix quantum mechanics, as is the case for the bosonic and type 0B two-dimensional string theories.
+We hope that our result for the cosmological four-point wavefunction component (\ref{eq:myfit}) serves to identify the precise dual description of the cosmological background (\ref{eq:wscft}).